caylemh/beginning-react-book/README.md

 - Conditional rendering.
 Learnt about *props.children*, for inserting cintent into components from the outside.
 Learnt about the logical if '&&' operator and the ternary operator.
 ## Chapter 6 :+1:
 - Building forms using *Formik*.
 Also learnt how to handle from inputs, handle specific form field validation errors and perform form submissions.
+## Chapter 7
+- Getting data from RESTful APIs with Axios.
 ________________________________________________________________________________________

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).